Wednesday, May 6, 2026

 Another Delay, another Kit ordered

-Well, it looks like I'm back into the waiting game.
-I just got a letter from Van's that they are not going to ship my wing kit next week.
+Well, it looks like I'm was almost back into the waiting game.
+I just got a letter from Van's that they were not going to ship my wing kit next week.
 One of the key items--the main wing spars--have been problematic for them to obtain.
 Today, they got their shipment of spars and found them non-airworthy.
 From their letter...

 WHAT HAPPENED